 drugs that kill viruses without also damaging the body’s

-intravenous syringe injection, or orally taken tablet or liquid suspension.
+intravenous syringe injection, or orally taken by tablet or liquid suspension.

 is the antibiotic penicillin which is effective against many bacterial

 infections BUT NOT viruses like the common cold or flue.

 An antibiotics can kill bacteria or prevent